skerker/biodock/README.md

 2. Usage
 ----

-This Docker container (and git repo) is intended to provide a standardised environment for running bioinformatics pipelines, scripts and software.
+⋅⋅⋅This Docker container (and git repo) is intended to provide a standardised environment for running bioinformatics pipelines, scripts and software.

-The container will launch bash by default, all software is in the path and scripts from the git repo are in /opt/SCRIPT_bin (also in path)
+⋅⋅⋅The container will launch bash by default, all software is in the path and scripts from the git repo are in /opt/SCRIPT_bin (also in path)

-A few helpful commands for managing the container:
+⋅⋅⋅A few helpful commands for managing the container:

 + Once exited, you can re-enter the container using the exec command: